datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 **Commit and Push!** You've written a new piece of code, let's make sure that Git keeps a version of it.
 To do so, repeat [Task 1.3](#task-13-stage-and-commit-changes) and [Task 1.4](#task-14-stage-and-commit-changes).
 Your commit message could be 'controlling the light bulb'

 # Step 4 Shaping the Lamp's Behaviour

 So far we explored variables and states to store information throughout our code, and we can use use the `kasa` library to control a connected light bulb.
 In this step, we want to shape the behaviour of the light to make it blinks for 5 seconds.
 We achieve this with conditions and repetitions: we call these elements `control flow statements`.

-# Step 4.1 Toggle switch
+## Task 4.1 Toggle switch

 As the name suggests, conditions are checkpoints in your code to make sure it won't execute the particular block of code until the condition is fulfilled.